HariSekhon/Knowledge-Base/intellij.md

 Plugins supported in PyCharm are usually also compatible with IntelliJ IDEA too as they're based on the same IDE framework by IntelliJ.

+For a more complete list of IntelliJ IDEA see the [Editors](editors.md#intellij-idea) page.

 ## Install

 <!-- [Download link](https://www.jetbrains.com/idea/download/download-thanks.html?platform=macM1&code=IIC) -->